citrusframework/citrus-website/src/main/site/_docs/maven-plugin.md

 **targetPackage:**

 Which package (folder structure) is assigned to this test.
-Defaults to "com.consol.citrus"
+Defaults to "org.citrusframework"

 - **Type:** java.lang.String
 - **Required:** No
 - **Expression:** ${targetPackage}
-- **Default:** com.consol.citrus
+- **Default:** org.citrusframework

 **xsd:**